Towing / Operating Tug Aircraft

 Clubs should additionally have in place club towing operating procedures that reference the law and local requirements or restrictions

-The club chief tug pilot or tugmaster is, in conjunction with the club CFI, responsible for safe and efficient operation of the tug aircraft.
+The club chief tug pilot or tugmaster is, in conjunction with the club CFI and the club tug pilots, responsible for safe and efficient operation of the tug aircraft.
 He or she should be as knowledgeable as possible about gliding and light aircraft operations and should ideally have a direct link to the club’s management committee.
 Advice for tug masters and tug pilots is readily available from the BGA chief tug pilot (contact via the BGA office).
 Some large and established gliding clubs have particularly experienced tug masters and would be pleased to pass on advice or help in any way.
 Any pilots or club officials are encouraged to ask for advice or simply exchange ideas, especially anything safety related.

 Tug pilots must maintain pilot licence and rating validity in accordance with the relevant regulations.
 Instruction associated with a licence or a towing rating may only be provided by an FI or CRI with the required aircraft class rating, towing privileges and experience.
 The tugmaster is ideally placed to co-ordinate this type of activity alongside the CFI.